 - Personal expenses

-- Personal use potion of airfare while on USNH business
+- Personal use portion of airfare while on USNH business

-- Personal use potion of a car rented for USNH business
+- Personal use portion of a car rented for USNH business

 - Repairs or towing of personal vehicles used for USNH business.
 These costs are included in the mileage reimbursement rate.